 Carbon-fiber fishing rods are commonly used by professionals.
 They're made with a variety of different qualities of carbon fiber that result in precise casting.

 If you want to catch smaller fish, or get more fight out of a larger fish, then try an ultra-light fishing rod.
 They're shorter (4 to 5.5 feet is common), lighter and have more flex than normal rods.
 Tip actions vary from slow to fast, depending on your intended use.
 Some ultra-light rods are capable of casting lures and flies as light as 1/64th of an ounce.

 Ultra-light rods are widely used for crappie, trout, bass, bluegill and other types of panfish.

-To learn about different types of freshwater fishing reels visit our next section.
+To complete your freshwater rod and reel combo and learn about different types of freshwater fishing reels visit our next section.